 Cooking with Rosa

 Once a month Rosa opens the doors at Eglinton on a Monday for a dinner party where you can join her in the kitchen.
-Get your hands messy as you help make food for your Big Night style dinner.
 It's an expanded version of our Family Style menu with plenty of Antipasti, Primi & Secondi with wine included.
-It's a great party with a little learning and a fantastic meal all for $85 plus tax and tip (or CASH price $90 all in).
+It's a little learning and a fantastic meal.

 516 Eglinton Avenue West

 One block east of us is Castle Knock Road, turn north and you will see the entrance to a Green P parking lot that runs behind our row of buildings - please don't come through the alleyway - it's an alleyway!
 Come in the front door.
 You can try your luck parking on the side streets, but we're staying out of it!

 307 Danforth Avenue

 Thank you to everyone who has kept us rolling through these times, we appreciate your love and support!